LilaRest/tulipe/docs/guide/configurations/wallets.md

 - **`walletId`** : the ID of that represents the wallet.
   - type: `String`
   - required: **true**
-  - role: it indicates to Vuethers the wallet represented in that object
+  - role: it indicates to Tulipe the wallet represented in that object
 <br/><br/>
 - **`displayName`** : the display name of the wallet.
   - type: `String`
   - required: **false** (defaults to `name`'s value)
   - indication : should not end with `wallet` as it will be automatically appended when rendered, eg. should be `Metamask` and not `Metamask wallet`
-  - role: used in Vuethers' components to represents the wallet.
+  - role: used in Tulipe' components to represents the wallet.
 <br/><br/>
 - **`icon`** : the URL of the wallet's icon / logo
   - type: `String`